Building public support to reduce poverty means telling a new moral story. This is it ...

 In their call, Josh, Rebecca, Divine and Somer powerfully remind us of the real-life damage we can cause when we tell stories about people living on low incomes.
 They are right to point out that even well-meaning attempts to highlight the problem of poverty can enforce stereotypes, lower self-confidence and affect society’s expectations of people.
 When people’s stories are characterised solely by trouble and strife, it robs people of their dignity.

 The authors call on us all to look for people’s ‘strengths amidst the troubles’, focus more on solutions, and crucially, allow people to tell their own stories.
 Josh, Rebecca, Divine and Somer say that when they tell their stories they do not gloss over their struggles, but they are not defined by them.

-As the Nigerian novelist Chimamanda Ngozi Adichie cautioned, when we tell only the negative stories that make up a person’s life, we flatten people’s experience, create stereotypes and make a single story become the only story.
+As the Nigerian novelist Chimamanda Ngozi Adichie cautioned, when we tell only the negative stories that make up a person’s life, we flatten people’s experience, create stereotypes and make a single story become the only story (click to watch).

 But, Josh, Rebecca, Divine and Somer are right to recognise that this is not an easy challenge.
 Stories are one of the most powerful ways to bring an issue to life and challenge people’s perspectives.
 We are hardwired to understand the world through stories.
 And they can bring us closer together.

 When told well, stories that show how our economy creates and sustains poverty can activate people’s sense of compassion and justice.
 They can make them receptive to listening to the solutions we need to end poverty.

 Ending the stigma that people living on low incomes face and building public support for the policies we need to solve poverty are among our top priorities at Poverty Alliance.

 To achieve this, we need a new story; a story about the kind of society we want to live in, a story about our shared values of justice and compassion and a story about the ways our society can push people under or help people stay afloat.